NessieSpawn/MixedGame/ReadMe.md

 **Branch Note**

-This branch is for installing on client-side, with it you can join servers with Super.Mixed.Game installed and won't impact normal game behavior.
-After installing it you'll be unable to use private match, and it may conflict with many other client-side script mods
+This branch is for installing on client-side, with it you can join servers with Super.Mixed.Game installed and won't impact normal game behavior

+After installing this, you'll be unable to use private match, and it may conflict with many other client-side script mods

 **This repository contains contents from:**